fparent/sass-boilerplate/README.markdown

 * Keep your CSS selectors short!
 To increase efficiency and reduces chances of selector breakage, a good rule of thumb is to use, when possible, a maximum of 3 selectors:
-    .module > .box .title
+    .module &gt; .box .title

 * Every font-size property should be using REM units (root em) now.
 This way every sizes will be relative to the base element (html in our projects) and allow to create fully scalable projects.
-With a fallback to pixels for older browsers (<IE8), we have a consistent and predictable sizing in all browsers.(snook.ca)
+With a fallback to pixels for older browsers (&lt;IE8), we have a consistent and predictable sizing in all browsers.(snook.ca)

 To use, simply use the predefined mixins "@include font-size(nbPixels);".
 For example: